The harbour town of Maryport was developed to a grid pattern by the Senhouse family

-in the 18th century to a grid pattern.
+in the 18th century.
 Georgian houses can still be enjoyed

 with a gentle stroll to the impressive Fleming Square.